Skip to main content

 • Remain with the principal education provider for 6 calendar months, unless issued a letter of release from the provider to attend another institution

-• Notify your training provider of your Australian address and any subsequent changes of address within 7 days
+• Notify your education provider of your Australian address and any subsequent changes of address within 7 days

 In accordance with visa requirements, The Cathedral School has a Course Progress and Attendance Policy for International Students.
 In brief, students must be in attendance for at least 80% of scheduled class time and must be awarded at least ‘C’ results for effort and achievement in the majority of subjects at the completion of each semester.
-See the Appendix and the School website for more information.
+See the School website for more information: https://cathedral.qld.edu.au/about/policies/#international

 It is a condition of enrolment at The Cathedral School that students maintain approved accommodation arrangements, as outlined in the School’s Accommodation and Welfare Policy.
 Students may not change their accommodation arrangements without the approval of the School.
-See the Appendix and the School website for more information.
+See the School website for more information:

 Students on a Student Visa no longer need to keep the Department of Immigration informed of their home address in Australia, as the Department will check these details with your education provider if required.
 Therefore, you MUST maintain a current residential address on your student file AT ALL TIMES.
-Please see the Registrar/International Student Coordinator with your new details within 7 days of changing your address The School will also routinely check your residential address every six months.
+Please see the Registrar/national student coordinator with your new details within 7 days of changing your address.
+The School will also routinely check your residential address every six months.

 Academic policies and procedures, including conditions relating to assessment, can be found in the Student Diary which will be issued during your orientation to the School.
 Please read this carefully and ask your tutor or class teacher if you need any further explanation.

 Overseas students are restricted from transferring to another provider within the first six months of their course, unless certain conditions apply.
-See the Appendix and the School website for more information.
+See the School website for more information:

 The Cathedral School has a Complaints and Appeals Policy to provide students (or their parents/guardians) with the opportunity to access procedures to facilitate the resolution of a complaint or dispute.
-See the Appendix and the School website for more information.
+See the School website for more information:

 Fees